uzh-rpg/rpg_monocular_pose_estimator/README.md

 #### Main Installation

+In order to install the RPG Monocular Pose Estimator and its dependencies, first install [vcstool](https://github.com/dirk-thomas/vcstool):

+    sudo apt-get install python-vcstool

-In order to install the RPG Monocular Pose Estimator, clone the latest version from our *GitHub* repository into your catkin workspace and compile the package using ROS.
+Then clone the latest version from our *GitHub* repository into your catkin workspace, get the dependencies with the vcstool and compile the packages using ROS.:

     cd catkin_workspace/src
     git clone https://github.com/uzh-rpg/rpg_monocular_pose_estimator.git
     cd ../
+    vcs-import < rpg_monocular_pose_estimator/dependencies.yaml
     catkin_make

 ### Building the Documentation